BenWilson-Mozilla/forum/Bylaws.md

 ## 3.2 Interested Parties

-Any person or entity that wishes to participate in the Forum as an Interested Party may do so by providing their name, affiliation (optional), and contact information, and by agreeing to the IPR Policy Agreement attached as Exhibit A (indicating agreement by signing the agreement).
+Any person or entity that wishes to participate in the Forum as an Interested Party may do so by providing their name, affiliation (optional), and contact information, and by agreeing to and signing the appropriate IPR Policy Agreement; and by meeting additional criteria as set by the Forum to ensure a substantive interest or expertise relevant to the Forum’s objectives.

 Interested Parties may participate in Forum activities in the following ways:

  1. By becoming involved in CWGs,

- 2. By posting to the Public Mail List, and
+ 2. By posting to relevant Public Mail Lists, and

  3. By participating in those portions of Forum Teleconferences and Forum Meetings to which they are invited by the Forum or CWG Chair relating to their areas of special expertise or the subject of their CWG participation.

-Interested Parties are required to comply with the provisions of the IPR Policy Agreement and these Bylaws.
+Interested Parties are required to comply with the provisions of the relevant Interested Party IPR Policy Agreement and these Bylaws.
 Interested Parties may lose their status as Interested Parties by vote of the Voting Members, in the Voting Members’ sole discretion.

-Interested Parties apply by sending an e-mail to the Questions List, which includes:
+Interested Parties petition a CWG for Interested party status by sending an e-mail to the Questions List, which includes:
+* A list of their qualifications
 * The signed IPR Policy Agreement
 * The CWGs and any subcommittees in which they wish to join and Contribute.